E-r-1-c/networking-labs/02-layer3-routing/02-single-area-ospfv2/README.md

 ### R2 OSPF Configuration

-R2 has the highest OSPF priority on the shared network and becomes the DR.
+R2 has the highest priority on the shared network and becomes the DR.

-A higher OSPF cost is configured on the R2–R3 link so this path remains available as a backup.
+The link from R2 to R3 uses a higher OSPF cost so it acts as the backup path.

 ```cisco
 interface GigabitEthernet0/0